Attendees of the 10th Annual School of Chemistry and Biochemistry Graduate Research Retreat at Historic Banning Mills, Nov. 9-10, 2024

 By inputting Pando’s genetic data into a theoretical model that plots an organism’s evolutionary lineage, the researchers estimated Pando’s age.
 They put this at between 16,000 and 80,000 years.
 “It makes the Roman Empire seem like just a young, recent thing,” says Ratcliff.

-(This also appeared at NewScientist.)
+(This also appeared at Newsweek and NewScientist.)

 NatureLast week, Michael Wong and Robert Hazen of the Carnegie Institution for Science welcomed a diverse group of nearly 100 scientists, from microbiology to neuroscience, for a workshop on how complexity emerges and evolves.
 It was also a referendum on their audacious proposal, which, Wong said in a talk, is “an explanatory framework for the evolution of physical systems writ large, including, but not limited to, biology.”